-Each 3000+ GCP communicates with other Siemens equipment, such as the SEAR or Argus, via the LONTALK® LAN (Echelon®).
+Each 3000+ GCP can communicate with other Siemens equipment, such as the Argus, via the LONTALK® LAN (Echelon®).
 Refer to Echelon manual (COM-00-07-09) for further information.
+Note the preferred method of communication to the Argus is via Ethernet, see section 4.4.